 07th Expansion presents.
 Welcome to Rokkenjima (Six eaves island).

-Umineko no Naku Koro ni - Episode 2: Turn of the Golden Witch was published as 2-in-1 omnibus edition in English by Yen Press from May 28, 2013 to August 20, 2013, as well as in eBook format per omnibus volume on April 22, 2014.
-The first omnibus volume contains the manga's first two volumes while the second omnibus volume contains the final three volumes.
+Umineko no Naku Koro ni - Episode 2: Turn of the Golden Witch was published in English in two omnibus volumes by Yen Press on May 28 and August 20, 2013, respectively, as well as in eBook format on April 22, 2014.

 “From now on when I speak of the truth, I will use red.”